js-joda/js-joda/README.md

 ## Introduction

 js-joda, a port of the ThreeTen immutable data and time library to javascript.
 It provides a simple and clean API based on the ISO8601 calendar.
-Joda-Time (the predecessor project) used to be the de facto standard date and time library for Java.
-It is the base for JSR-310 that became part of Java SE 8 in the java.time package.
+Joda-Time (the predecessor project) used to be the de facto standard date and time library for Java and is the base for JSR-310 that became part of Java SE 8 in the java.time package.
-JSR-310 is a new implementation with an API 'inspired by Joda-Time' but improvements on some design flaws (see http://blog.joda.org/2009/11/why-jsr-310-isn-joda-time_4941.html)

-js-joda is using the ThreeTen-Backport implementation (http://www.threeten.org/threetenbp/) as a reference base for implementation.
-This allows us to release js-joda under the BSD License while the OpenJDK java.time implementation is under GNU GPL+linking exception.
-The API of the ThreeTen-Backport is mostly identical to the official Java SE 8 API from the view of our javascript port.

 ## Why yet another javascript date and time library